Which of the following best describes the primary focus of manage... | Study Prep in Pearson+

 1

 Understand the distinction between managerial accounting and financial accounting.
-Managerial accounting focuses on providing information to internal users, such as managers, to aid in decision-making, while financial accounting is concerned with preparing reports for external users, such as investors and creditors.
+Managerial accounting focuses on providing information to internal users (e.g., managers) for decision-making, planning, and control, while financial accounting focuses on providing information to external users (e.g., investors, creditors) through standardized reports.

-Evaluate the options provided in the problem.
-The first option, 'Managerial accounting is primarily concerned with preparing tax returns for the company,' is incorrect because tax preparation is not the primary focus of managerial accounting.
+Recognize that managerial accounting does not follow strict Generally Accepted Accounting Principles (GAAP).
+Instead, it is flexible and tailored to meet the specific needs of internal users.

+Identify that financial accounting is not limited to budgeting purposes.
+It encompasses the preparation of financial statements such as the income statement, balance sheet, and cash flow statement for external reporting.

 Watch next